bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 <p class="caption">(\#fig:nflverse-comparison)Comparing nflfastR to nflreadr</p>
 </div>

+The purpose of this chapter is to explore `nflreadr` data using, what I will argue, are the two most important functions in the `nflverse`: (1.) `load_player_stats()` and (2.) `load_pbp()`.
+It makes the assumption that you are versed in the R programming language.
+If you are not, please start with Chapter 2 where you can learn about R and the `tidyverse` language using examples from the `nflverse`.

 ## `nflreadr`: An Introduction to the Data

 The most important part of the `nflverse` is, of course, the data.
-To begin, we will examine the core data that underpins the `nflverse`: player weekly stats and the more advanced and robust play-by--play data.
+To begin, we will examine the core data that underpins the `nflverse`: weekly player stats and the more advanced and robust play-by--play data.
 Using `nflreadr`, the end user is able to collect weekly top-level stats via the `load_player_stats()` function or the much more robust play-by-play numbers by using the `load_pbp()` function.

 As you may imagine, there is a **very important distinction between the `load_player_stats()`** **and `load_pbp()`**.
 As mentioned, `load_player_stats()` will provide you with weekly, pre-calculated statistics for either offense or kicking.
 Conversely, `load_pbp()` will provide over 350 metrics for every single play of every single game dating back to 1999.